 On Advanced Assessments, students can use keypads when answering math or chemistry questions.
 The creator of the assessment can choose which keypads are available and how they are displayed on the screen.

 See the example below.
-This question has the Number Pad (default) and the Basic keypad enabled.
+This question has the Number Pad (default) and the Basic Keypad enabled.

 💡 Tip: All math and chemistry questions will have a keypad by default, but you do have the option to disable the keypad entirely.
 If you want your students to only use their keyboard, see details below on how to disable the keypad.

-How to Locate the Keypad Options
+Locate Keypad Options

 While in a math or chemistry question, options for the keypad can be found by expanding the More options menu and locating the section labeled Keypad.

-Note: the additional settings under the More options menu may look different depending on the question type you are using.
+❗ Note: the additional settings under the More options menu may look different depending on the question type you are using.

 You can find the various keypad options under the section labeled Symbols.

-• You can add additional keypads by selecting the + Add button.
+You can add additional keypads by selecting the + Add button.
 See below for how students switch between keypads.

-Below you will find images of all pre-designed keypads available, along with a list of their functions.
+View all pre-designed keypads available below, along with a list of their functions.
 If you are interested in creating a custom keypad, click here.
+Keep in mind, the Number pad is always included, unless toggled off.

 Basic